MicrosoftDocs/iis-docs/iis/troubleshoot/using-failed-request-tracing/troubleshooting-failed-requests-using-tracing-in-iis.md

 ---
-title: "Troubleshooting Failed Requests Using Tracing in IIS 7 | Microsoft Docs"
+title: "Troubleshooting Failed Requests Using Tracing in IIS 7"
 author: rick-anderson
-description: "Request-based tracing provides a way to determine what exactly is happening with your requests and why, provided that you can reproduce the problem that you..." ms.author: iiscontent
+description: "Request-based tracing provides a way to determine what exactly is happening with your requests and why, provided that you can reproduce the problem that you..." ms.date: 12/12/2007 ms.assetid: a0e48aad-f184-4459-b059-d5e7ba58883e msc.legacyurl: /learn/troubleshoot/using-failed-request-tracing/troubleshooting-failed-requests-using-tracing-in-iis msc.type: authoredcontent
-manager: soshir
-ms.date: 12/12/2007
-ms.topic: article
-ms.assetid: a0e48aad-f184-4459-b059-d5e7ba58883e
-ms.technology: iis-troubleshoot
-ms.prod: iis
-msc.legacyurl: /learn/troubleshoot/using-failed-request-tracing/troubleshooting-failed-requests-using-tracing-in-iis
-msc.type: authoredcontent
 ---